Relative Dolbeault Geometric Langlands via the Regular Quotient: Abstract

 \section{Abstract}

-Let $X = G/H$ be an affine homogeneous spherical variety with abelian regular centralizer and no type $N$ root.
+Let $X=G/H$ be a tempered affine homogeneous spherical variety with no type $N$ roots.
 In this paper, we formulate a relative geometric Langlands conjecture in the Dolbeault setting for $M=T^*X$.
-More concretely, we conjecture a Fourier-Mukai duality between the Dolbeault period sheaf and a sheaf whose construction closely resembles the Dirac-Higgs bundle of a polarization of the dual symplectic representation of Ben--Zvi, Sakellaridis, and Venkatesh \cite{bzsv}.
-These conjectures can be seen as a generalization of Hitchin's conjectural duality of branes for symmetric spaces in \cite{hitchin_duality}.
-We verify these conjectures in several cases, including the Friedberg-Jacquet case $X = \GL_{2n}/\GL_n\times \GL_n$, the Jacquet-Ichino case $X = \PGL_2^3/\PGL_2$, the Rankin-Selberg case $X = \GL_n\times\GL_{n+1}/\GL_n$, and the Gross-Prasad case $X = \SO_{n}\times \SO_{n+1}/\SO_{n}$.
+Precisely, we conjecture a Fourier-Mukai duality between the Dolbeault period sheaf and an $L$ sheaf whose construction closely resembles the Dirac-Higgs bundle of a polarization of the dual symplectic representation d'après D. Ben-Zvi, Y. Sakellaridis and A. Venkatesh \cite{bzsv}.
+These conjectures can be viewed as a generalization of Hitchin's conjectural duality of branes for the Friedberg-Jacquet case $X=\GL_{2n}/\GL_n\times \GL_n$ in \cite{hitchin2016higgs}.
+We verify these conjectures in several cases, including the case $X=\GL_{2n}/\GL_n\times \GL_n$, the triple product case $X=\PGL_2^3/\PGL_2$, the Rankin-Selberg case $X=\GL_n\times \GL_{n+1}/\GL_n$, and the Gross-Prasad case $X=\SO_n\times \SO_{n+1}/\SO_n$.
 Our main tool is the theory of the regular quotient, which was described in the context of symmetric spaces in \cite{HM}.